Skip to content

 Full disclosure: this is our product.

 Goodspeed took a different approach.
-Before writing any code, the pipeline scored the idea (habit trackers got a 62, middling due to high competition), generated a requirements document, designed the architecture, and then generated a complete React Native + Expo app.
+Before writing any code, the pipeline scored the idea (habit trackers got a 62, middling due to high competition) and generated a full requirements document.
+It then designed the architecture and produced a complete React Native + Expo app.

 The generated app had auth (email + social), streaks with offline caching, push notifications via Expo, analytics via PostHog, dark mode, and a proper Supabase backend with RLS.
-Took about 25 minutes from idea to generated code.
+Ready for review.

 Was it perfect?
 No. The onboarding flow needed tweaking and one edge case in streak calculation had a bug.
 But 95% of the plumbing was correct.